johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If [ManagedFavorites](#managedfavorites) are configured, those favorites will also be synced to the container.

 If you enable this policy, editing favorites in the container is disabled.
-So, the add favorites and add favorites folder buttons will be blurred out in the UI of the container browser.
+So, the added favorites and add favorites folder buttons are blurred out in the UI of the container browser.

-If you disable or don't configure this policy, favorites on the host will not be shared to the container.
+If you disable or don't configure this policy, favorites on the host won't be shared to the container.

   #### Supported features: